kodex-apps/hermes-derdiedas/readme.md

 This web app is being actively maintained.
 Bugs will be squashed and new features will be added, which include:

-- Mode where you can play random words of the Duden dictionary.
+- Mode where you can play random words from the Duden dictionary.
-- Improve visually the frontend.
+- Improve the frontend visually.
 - List the words of the last match with a link directly to their DWDS entry for further study.